MobilityData/gbfs/gbfs.md

 * Conditionally required - The field or file is required under certain conditions, which are outlined in the field or file description.
 Outside of these conditions, this field or file is optional.

 ## Files

 File Name | Required | Defines
 ---|---|---
-gbfs.json | Yes <br/>*(as of v2.0)* | Auto-discovery file that links to all of the other files published by the system. gbfs_versions.json <br/>*(added in v1.1)* | Optional | Lists all feed endpoints published according to versions of the GBFS documentation. system_information.json | Yes | Details including system operator, system location, year implemented, URL, contact info, time zone. station_information.json | Conditionally required | List of all stations, their capacities and locations.
-Required of systems utilizing docks. station_status.json | Conditionally required | Number of available bikes and docks at each station and station availability.
-Required of systems utilizing docks. free_bike_status.json | Conditionally required | Bikes that are available for rent.
-Required of systems that offer bikes for rent outside of stations. system_hours.json | Optional | Hours of operation for the system. system_calendar.json | Optional | Dates of operation for the system. system_regions.json | Optional | Regions the system is broken up into.
+gbfs.json | Yes <br/>*(as of v2.0)* | Auto-discovery file that links to all of the other files published by the system. gbfs_versions.json <br/>*(added in v1.1)* | Optional | Lists all feed endpoints published according to versions of the GBFS documentation. system_information.json | Yes | Details including system operator, system location, year implemented, URL, contact info, time zone. vehicle_types.json <br/>*(added in v2.1-RC)* | Conditionally required | Describes the types of vehicles that System operator has available for rent.
+Required of systems that include information about vehicle types in the station_status and/or free_bike_status files.
+If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles station_information.json | Conditionally required | List of all stations, their capacities and locations.
+Required of systems utilizing docks. station_status.json | Conditionally required | Number of available vehicles and docks at each station and station availability.
+Required of systems utilizing docks. free_bike_status.json | Conditionally required | Vehicles that are available for rent.
+Required of systems that offer vehicles for rent outside of stations. system_hours.json | Optional | Hours of operation for the system. system_calendar.json | Optional | Dates of operation for the system. system_regions.json | Optional | Regions the system is broken up into.